How today's sizing and packaging solutions help blueberry processing plants become more competitive

 TOMRA Food

-TOMRA Food designs and manufactures sensor-based sorting machines and integrated post-harvest solutions that transform global food production to maximize food safety and minimize food waste, ensuring that “Every Resource Counts”.
-Among these solutions are advanced grading, grading, peeling and analytical technology that help improve profitability and achieve greater operational efficiencies and ensure a safe food supply.
+TOMRA Food designs and manufactures sensor-based sorting machines and integrated post-harvest solutions that transform global food production to maximize food security and minimize food waste, ensuring “Every Resource Counts.”
+These solutions include advanced grading, sorting, peeling and analytical technology that help improve profitability and achieve greater operational efficiencies, and ensure a safe food supply.

 The company has more than 12.800 units installed worldwide in producers, packers and processors of confectionery, fruit, dried fruit, grains and seeds, potatoes, proteins, nuts and vegetables.